cnguy/kayn/README.md

 k.Match.get({ id: 2459973154, options: { includeTimeline: false } }, rprint)

 /*
-  However, for getMatchList, the endpoint uses an optional 'rankedQueues' instead of 'type' to allow multiple options.
+  However, for getMatchlist, the endpoint uses an optional 'rankedQueues' instead of 'type' to allow multiple options.
   I still set the default to RANKED_SOLO_5x5 though.
 */
 var name = 'caaaaaaaaaria'
-k.MatchList.get({ name, region: 'na', options: {
+k.Matchlist.get({ name, region: 'na', options: {
     /*
     According to Riot API, query parameters that can accept multiple values must be a comma separated list (or a single value), which is why one can do the below join.